ruiyi-zhang/scPretrain/README.md

 <img src="figs/sample2.jpeg" height="250"/>
 </p>

-# Test with other datasets
+# Test with Other Datasets

 To automatically use our code on other datasets, the dataset d should be a .h5 file and have following attributes: